 For most people, a house can be a costly acquisition.
 Chances are, the house you live in is one of the biggest purchases of your life.
 And the real estate investments you acquire may not cost as much but it’s possible that you might be thinking about using loans and mortgages to buy those investment properties.

-You might be wondering, like a lot of investors, how to buy an investment property with bad credit for savvy investors in Southern California and Central Ohio.
+You might be wondering, like a lot of investors, how to buy an investment property with bad credit for savvy investors in Ohio and California.

 Fortunately, there are at least 4 simple ways to acquire investment properties even with bad credit.

-These 4 Ways Describe How To Buy Investment Property With Bad Credit For Savvy Investors In Southern California and Central Ohio
+These 4 Ways Describe How To Buy Investment Property With Bad Credit For Savvy Investors In Ohio and California

 Strategy #2.
 Use seller financing.
 Seller financing is when you acquire a property but instead of getting a mortgage through a traditional lender (like a bank) you instead get financing from the seller themselves.
 You simply pay the seller your “mortgage payment” every month until the house is paid off.
 The seller may not require good credit because ownership of the house would revert back to them if you default on your financing.